CQCL/pytket-docs/manual/manual_circuit.rst

     # Verify state preperation
     np.round(state_circ.get_statevector().real, 3)

 Note that generic state preperation circuits can be very complex with the gatecount and depth increasing rapidly with the size of the state.
-In the special case where the desired state has only real valued amplitudes only multiplexed Ry operations are needed to accomplish the state prepartion.
+In the special case where the desired state has only real-valued amplitudes, only multiplexed Ry operations are needed to accomplish the state preparation.

-Finally lets consider another box type namely the :py:class:`ToffoliBox`.
-This box can be used to prepare an arbitary permutation of the computational basis states.
+Finally let's consider another box type, namely the :py:class:`ToffoliBox`.
+This box can be used to prepare an arbitrary permutation of the computational basis states.
-To construct the box we need to specify the permuation as a key:value pair where the key is the input basis state and the value is output.
+To construct the box we need to specify the permutation as a key-value pair where the key is the input basis state and the value is output.
-Lets construct a :py:class:`ToffoliBox` to perform the following mapping
+Let's construct a :py:class:`ToffoliBox` to perform the following mapping:

 .. math::